Arbor Day: McCreight and Theodore Roosevelt

-Beginning in 1906, Pennsylvania conservationist Major Israel McCreight of DuBois, Pennsylvania, argued that President Theodore Roosevelt’s conservation speeches were limited to businessmen in the lumber industry and recommended a campaign of youth education and a national policy on conservation education.
+Beginning in 1906, Pennsylvania conservationist Major Israel McCreight of DuBois, Pennsylvania, argued that President Theodore Roosevelt's conservation speeches were limited to businessmen in the lumber industry and recommended a campaign of youth education and a national policy on conservation education.
 McCreight urged Roosevelt to make a public statement to school children about trees and the destruction of American forests.
-Conservationist Gifford Pinchot, Chief of the United States Forest Service, embraced McCreight’s recommendations and asked the President to speak to the public school children of the United States about conservation.
+Conservationist Gifford Pinchot, Chief of the United States Forest Service, embraced McCreight's recommendations and asked the President to speak to the public school children of the United States about conservation.
 On April 15, 1907, Roosevelt issued an "Arbor Day Proclamation to the School Children of the United States" about the importance of trees and that forestry deserves to be taught in U.S. schools.
 Pinchot wrote McCreight, "we shall all be indebted to you for having made the suggestion."

 Around the world

 Australia

-Arbor Day has been observed in Australia since 20 June 1889.
+Arbor Day has been observed in Australia since the first event took place in Adelaide, South Australia on the 20th June 1889.
 National Schools Tree Day is held on the last Friday of July for schools and National Tree Day the last Sunday in July throughout Australia.
-Many states have Arbor Day, although Victoria has an Arbor Week, which was suggested by Premier Rupert (Dick) Hamer in the 1980s.
+Many states have Arbour Day, although Victoria has an Arbour Week, which was suggested by Premier Rupert (Dick) Hamer in the 1980s.